Making a list of the top 10 best condenser microphones under $200 is really hard work.

 In USB condenser mics, Rode NT-USB acquired a good space as it is versatile as well as a high-performance microphone.
 It is a multipurpose microphone so you can use it for singing, musical instruments, speeches, podcasting as well as Youtubing.

-This USB microphone is fully compatible plug and play with Windows and Mac.
+This USB microphone is fully compatible with plug and plays with Windows and Mac.
 You can use it with your iMac without hassle.
 You also get a headphone jack to connect your headphone for zero-latency monitoring.

 Let’s have a look at the six factors which affect the overall performance of a condenser microphone.